 The Best 4 Nights in Majorca

-Let me start this itinerary by giving you a few ideas on where to stay.
+Let me start this Mallorca itinerary by giving you a few ideas on where to stay solo.
 When I travel alone, I always stay in the most central hotel I can afford.
 I think when traveling solo, it’s important not to feel isolated.
 When you stay in the capital Palma, you are surrounded by all the action.

-- Ramón Llull House is one of the best places to stay in Majorca!
+Ramón Llull House is one of the best places to stay in Majorca!
 I stayed in a one-bedroom with a fully equipped kitchen, washer, and dryer.
-Click here for rates and availability.

-- Es Princep Boutique hotel is within a stone’s throw of the ocean.
+Es Princep Boutique Hotel is within a stone’s throw of the ocean.
 Rooftop pool and bar!
 This is where the solo female traveler with style stays!
-Click here for rates and availability.

-- Sant Francesc Hotel Singular– This stellar boutique hotel is located in the center of the old town.
-Click here for rates and availability.
+Sant Francesc Hotel Singular– This stellar boutique hotel is located in the center of the old town.

 Holidays to Majorca can be as inexpensive as you want them to be since it is free to relax by the beach all day.
 When I was younger, I was all about the cheapest possible option.
 Now that I am a bit older and less interested in staying out all night, I make different choices.